1919–20 Aston Villa F.C. season

-The 1919–20 English football season was the 28th season in the Football League for Aston Villa, and the first following the end of World War I.
+The 1919–20 English football season was the 28th season in the Football League for Aston Villa, and the first following the end of World War I. Villa won their sixth FA Cup at the end of season, beating Huddersfield Town 1–0 at Stamford Bridge.

+Debuts

+Billy Walker (478) made his senior debut in January 1920 in the FA Cup, scoring twice as Villa won 2-1 in the first round against non-league side Queens Park Rangers.
+He played in five more FA Cup games, scoring another three, helping Aston Villa reach the FA Cup Final.
+An extra time winner at Stamford Bridge by Billy Kirton saw Walker become an FA Cup winner in his debut season.
+Walker also scored 8 league goals in 15 matches at the back end of the 1919-20 season, including a hat-trick against Newcastle United, as Villa ended the first season after the first world war in ninth place.

+Tommy Smart (405) played for Halesowen Town before signing for Aston Villa in January 1920 for a £300.00 fee.
+Richard York (356) scored one goal in 17 games in 1919–20, but did not feature in the 1920 FA Cup Final, which ended in a 1–0 victory over Huddersfield Town at Stamford Bridge.
+Arthur Dorrell (355) played for Carey Hall and R.A.S.C., before joining Aston Villa in May 1919.
+Billy Kirton (261) was born in Newcastle upon Tyne.
+Kirton was a member of the Temperance Society and played for Pandon Temperance before joining Leeds City in May 1919.
+After Kirton had played only one game for the club, City went out of business and he was transferred to Aston Villa for £500 in October 1919.
+He played 261 matches for Aston Villa.

-After a very public fall out with the Barnsley directors over travelling expenses, Frank Barson joined Aston Villa in October 1919.
+After a very public fall out with the Barnsley directors over travelling expenses, Frank Barson (92) joined Aston Villa in October 1919.
 Barson joined Villa for a fee of £2,850 – "more than the average Sheffield worker earned in a year", according to a Sheffield newspaper – after persuasion from George Ramsay, who was rebuilding Villa after the First World War.
 In October 1919, he made his debut in a 4–1 win at Middlesbrough.
 Barson played a large part in the Villa team during his three seasons at the club, but it is his run-ins with authority for which he is best known.

-Tommy Smart, played for Halesowen Town before signing for Aston Villa in January 1920 for a £300.00 fee.

-Billy Walker made his senior debut in January 1920 in the FA Cup, scoring twice as Villa won 2-1 in the first round against non-league side Queens Park Rangers.
-He played in five more FA Cup games, scoring another three, helping Aston Villa reach the FA Cup Final.
-An extra time winner at Stamford Bridge by Billy Kirton saw Walker become an FA Cup winner in his debut season.
-Walker also scored 8 league goals in 15 matches at the back end of the 1919-20 season, including a hat-trick against Newcastle United, as Villa ended the first season after the first world war in ninth place.

-Richard York scored one goal in 17 games in 1919–20, but did not feature in the 1920 FA Cup Final, which ended in a 1–0 victory over Huddersfield Town at Stamford Bridge.